tacoshackrsps/tacoshackrsps.github.io/updates/_posts/2026-03-29-Late-Night-Light-Work.md

 Chat GPT and I have struck again.

 - Hans now tells you your account age upon request and changes ironman status.<b />
-    You must be under total level 50 and have less than 10 quest points to do so.
+    You must be under total level 50 and have less than 10 quest points to change ironman satus.

 - Automatic global countdowns have been added to lost-bet drop parties.<b />
     Drop parties are done every hour, lost-bet gold is separate from manual level drop parties.